 Each manufacturer shall maintain complaint files.
 Each manufacturer shall establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.

 As an industry, we have some work to do with improving the way in which we manage complaints.
 This is an area of our industry that receives most of the negative attention in the press.
+To help device makers such as yourself better manage complaints, we offer a free complaint template that you can download right now.

 There have been documentaries, patient advocacy groups and websites dedicated to highlighting the improper handling of complaints related to medical devices, particularly raising the concern that not enough is being done to resolve the issues.